 I DON’T KNOW IF I’M REALLY A WRITER, BUT I WANT TO TRY.

 Go for it.
 You won’t know until you try.
 When it comes to writing, the only way to find out if you can write is to write.
 You also need to ask yourself what your goal is if you are going to be a writer.
 Do you want the self-satisfaction that comes with expressing yourself through an art form?
 Do you want to write a memoir for your grandkids?
 Or do you want to be published?
-Identifying the reason you want to write will help you decide how much of the above advice you want to take.
+Do you want to self-publish or be traditionally published?
+Identifying the reasons you want to write and what your dream goals are will help you decide how much of the above advice you want to take.
 Whatever you do, have fun with it.